 - The Council adapted approaches in response to the Pandemic to ensure processes continued to be effective, efficient, and transparent. - The Council has a Capital Strategy that has a long-term outlook on future capital investment (up to 2027/2028).
-This document is underpinned by a suite of Asset Management Plans which are aligned with the council's objectives and focus on creating an efficient, fit-forpurpose and sustainable core estate that delivers best value in terms of investment, running costs and environmental impact. - The Council Plan 2017 to 2022 and Community Plan 2017 to 2027 have clearly defined economic, social, and environmental outcomes to be delivered during the period.
-In light of the Pandemic, priorities for both plans will be reviewed during 2021/2022. - A new Community Wealth Building Strategy setting out the Council's ambitions in relation to spending, workforce, land and property, finance and building the generative economy was approved in March 2021.
-A Community Wealth Building Commission has been established to oversee the implantation of the Strategy and met for the first time in August 2021.
-A Community Wealth Building Progress Group has been set up to ensure that timescales within the action plan are met. - Annual Resource Plans which deliver the objectives of the Council Plan were reviewed and updated.
-These plans outline the outcomes and actions to be achieved within the year and reference linkages with other key strategic plans of the Council and partnership plans.
+This document is underpinned by a suite of Asset Management Plans which are aligned with the council's objectives and focus on creating an efficient, fit-forpurpose and sustainable core estate that delivers best value in terms of investment, running costs and environmental impact. - The Council Plan 2022 to 2027 and Community Plan 2022 to 2032 have clearly defined economic, social, and environmental outcomes to be delivered during the period. - A Community Wealth Building Strategy setting out the Council's ambitions in relation to spending, workforce, land and property, finance and building the generative economy was approved in March 2021.
+A Community Wealth Building Commission was established to oversee the implementation of the Strategy .A Community Wealth Building Progress Group has been set up to ensure that timescales within the action plan are met. - Annual Resource Plans which deliver the objectives of the Council Plan were reviewed and updated.
+These plans outline the outcomes and actions to be achieved within the year and reference linkages with other key strategic plans of the Council and partnership plans. - The Sustainable Development and Climate Change Strategy 2022-27 was approved by the Council in June 2022 and which sets out the Council's strategic vision ,themes and priorities in terms of the Council, environment and communities for sustainable development and climate change during the period was developed using the principles of the United Nation's Sustainable Development Goals and to reduce the council's contribution to global warming. - The Council's Climate Change and Sustainability Committee oversees the delivery of the Sustainable Development and Climate Change Strategy 2022-2027, the council's transition to carbon neutrality and climate resilience.

-- The Sustainable Development and Climate Change Strategy 2017 to 2022 which sets out the Council's strategic outcomes in terms of the Council, environment and communities for sustainable development and climate change during the period was developed using the principles of the United Nation's Sustainable Development Goals and to reduce the council's contribution to global warming.
-The new strategy is in development and will be published in April 2022. - The Council's Climate Change and Sustainability Committee oversees the delivery of the Sustainable Development and Climate Change Strategy 2017-2022, the council's transition to carbon neutrality and climate resilience. - The Council's new Procurement Strategy 2020-2023 which will be complemented by an annual action plan, sets out how value for money, national and local priorities will be delivered.
-It also demonstrates how the council will deliver the wider social, economic, and environmental aims of procurement as required by the sustainable procurement duty. - Sustainability principles are embedded in procurement processes and in recognition of the importance of our suppliers in achieving the Council's aim to become more sustainable. - Strategic Environmental Assessments (SEAs) were completed for all relevant council led policies, plans and strategies developed during 2021/2022. - The South Lanarkshire Local Development Plan 2 was adopted by the Council on 9 April 2021.
+- The Council's new Procurement Strategy 2023-28 which will be complemented by an annual action plan, sets out how value for money, national and local priorities will be delivered.
+It also demonstrates how the council will deliver the wider social, economic, and environmental aims of procurement as required by the sustainable procurement duty. - Sustainability principles are embedded in procurement processes and in recognition of the importance of our suppliers in achieving the Council's aim to become more sustainable. - Strategic Environmental Assessments (SEAs) were completed for all relevant council led policies, plans and strategies developed during 2022/2023. - The South Lanarkshire Local Development Plan 2 was adopted by the Council on 9 April 2021.
 The spatial strategy of the plan is to encourage sustainable economic growth and regeneration, a move towards a low carbon economy, protect the natural and historic environment and mitigate against the impacts of climate change. - A summary of the findings resulting from Equality Impact Assessments of the council's key decisions on service users, communities and businesses have been published on the Council's website. - Strategic decisions of the Council have been subject to a Fairer Scotland Impact Assessment which considers how inequalities of outcome can be reduced.